Let us introduce ourselves!

 Dawn’s work has been featured on The Establishment, Huffington Post, The Mighty, Elephant Journal and Scary Mommy

-Joyelle Brandt is a radical self love warrior, on a mission to help women understand that their ugly is beautiful.
-As an artist, author and speaker, she uses the creative arts to help women heal their relationships with their bodies and recover from abuse trauma.
+Joyelle Brandt is a feminist artist, writer, and speaker, who makes pretty things and ugly things, and finds the beauty in it all.
 She is the author/illustrator of the children’s book Princess Monsters from A to Z, and co-editor of the Parenting with PTSD, a groundbreaking collection of writing by parents who are survivors of childhood abuse.
 Joyelle believes that her purpose in life is to be a beacon of light, and that the three most important things are love, kindness and gratitude.
 When she is not busy raising two rambunctious boys, she is most often found playing her guitar or covered in paint at her art desk.